-Sadly Purcell was hit with a terrible illness leading to an early death at the age of just thirty six (21st November 1695).
-His unfinished work was completed by his brother Daniel who then became popular as a result of his brother’s death.
+Sadly Purcell was hit with a terrible illness leading to an early death at the age of just thirty-six (21st November 1695).
+His brother Daniel Purcell became popular in completing his unfinished works.

-His music influenced some of the English composers of the twentieth century in particularly Benjamin Britten who arranged many vocal works for voice and piano into his Britten’s Purcell Realizations.
+His music influenced some of the English composers of the twentieth century.
+In particular, Benjamin Britten arranged many vocal works for voice and piano into his Britten’s Purcell Realizations.

-Today there is also an organisation called the Henry Purcell Society of Boston who perform live concerts of his work (due to the current COVID pandemic they are just live streaming).
-I wonder what Henry Purcell would think knowing that his music is listened to in forms not even imagined over three hundred years ago.
+Today the Henry Purcell Society of Boston perform live concerts of his work (during the COVID pandemic they switched to live streaming).
+I wonder what Henry Purcell would think of his music being listened to in forms not even imagined in his day?